Button

 • Contextualise the action the user is taking, e.g. "Turn on alerts"

-• Write in sentence case, unless there's a proper noun
+• Write in sentence case unless there's a proper noun

 • Use ambiguous wording or overly creative content as they may not be accessible

 • Use expressions like “please” and “thank you.”
-It's for the user to decide if they're polite or not.
+It's for the user to decide if they're polite or not

-• Repeat button labels within the same interface (like “View” numerous times in a row) without making sure the buttons work for screen readers.
+• Repeat button labels within the same interface (like “View” numerous times in a row)

 Capitalisation